 Bottom line

-How to use a dedicated IP to bypass Max’s password-sharing ban
+How to use a dedicated IP to bypass HBO Max’s password-sharing ban

 How to use a dedicated IP address

-- Purchase and download your new VPN if you don’t currently have a VPN subscription.
+- Purchase your new VPN with a dedicated IP add-on if you don’t currently have a VPN subscription.

-- Open your VPN software on the device where you’ll be watching Max.
+- Download the VPN software on the device where you’ll be watching HBO Max.

 - Make sure it’s on and connected.

-- Open your Max app on that same device.
+- Open your HBO Max app on that same device.

-We think the best VPNs for streaming Max are NordVPN, Surfshark, and CyberGhost.
-All offer a dedicated IP, include extensive streaming support and servers optimized for streaming, and feature large server networks, allowing you to choose from a variety of locations.
+We think the best VPNs for streaming HBO Max are NordVPN, Surfshark, and CyberGhost.
+All offer a dedicated IP, include extensive support for streaming and offer optimized servers optimized for it, and feature large server networks, allowing you to choose from a variety of locations.

 |

-How many people can use your Max password?
+How many people can use your HBO Max password?

-The number of simultaneous devices on which Max can be streamed depends on your chosen plan.
-While you can have up to 5 individual profiles, those may be restricted to 2 to 4 devices.
+The number of simultaneous devices on which HBO Max can be streamed depends on your chosen plan.
+While you can have up to five individual profiles, those may be restricted to two to four devices.

 If you want to include an additional person, like a college student or a parent who doesn’t live with you, Max offers an extra member add-on to your subscription.